BaseMax/OnlineMarketplacePHP/README.md

 ### Payments:

-- `POST /api/payments`: Process payment using payment gateway (e.g., PayPal)
+- `POST /api/payments`: Process payment using payment gateway (With a good structure that allows us to add more gateways in the future)

 Note: This is just an example, and you may need to modify the routes and methods based on the specific requirements.